 Facilities & Accessibility

-- How satisfied are you with the library’s physical environment (e.g., cleanliness, comfort)?
+- How satisfied are you with the library’s space overall (comfort, cleanliness, seating, lighting, etc.)?

 - Very satisfied